 WINS, TIES, AND TIE-BREAKING: A Team may win a match either by one regular game or by a tie-breaker.
-Play must continue until 11:00 P.M. unless a tiebreaker is being played or completed.
+Play must continue until 11:00 PM, unless a tiebreaker is being played or completed.
 If the teams are tied at or after 10:55 PM (including penalty games); a tiebreaker must be played.
-Effective April 25, 2018: Follow normal rotation unless there is a tie-breaker, then each captain may chose which players to play in the tie-breaker.
+Effective April 25, 2018: Follow normal rotation unless there is a tie-breaker, then each captain may choose which players to play in the tie-breaker.
 Service rotation is not altered.
-A 12 point tiebreaker will be played; the first team to seven points by a margin of two points wins.
-If you must give up your court to players, find a vacant court and complete the tiebreaker.
+A 12-point tiebreaker will be played; the first team to seven points by a margin of two points wins.
 The next player due up in the serving rotation will start the tiebreaker serving only once in the deuce court.
 The normal service order is the followed with all subsequent servers having two serves starting in the ad court.
+If you must give up your court to players, find a vacant court and complete the tiebreaker.

 COURT: Court fees for each team player are due by their first scheduled match each session.

-MEMBERSHIP: FULL TIME PLAYERS having not paid their membership dues for the upcoming year by the 2nd playing night may be dropped from their team for that session.
-SOCIAL MEMBERS having not paid their dues will lose their playing and social status both as a sub and at all social events.
+MEMBERSHIP: Full time players having not paid their membership dues for the upcoming year by the second playing night may be dropped from their team for that session.
+Social members having not paid their dues will lose their playing and social status both as a sub and at all social events.
 They also will not be reinstated until dues and penalties are paid.

 REBATES: Rebates are subject to the discretion of the CATS Board.

-- CATS has 3 sessions with either 3 or 4 playing levels.
-Teams in each playing level are comprised of 6 players, with 5 or 7 players also possible.
+- CATS has 3 sessions with either three or four playing levels.
+Teams in each playing level are comprised of six players, with five or seven players also possible.
 Gender make up by team is flexible.

 - Prior to each draft a general ranking of players is recommended.